JinLi711/Protein-Structures/research/research_paper_notes.md

 * output: 3D structure
 * model consists of three stages: computation, geometry, and assessment.
 Call the model Recurrent Geometric Networks (RGN)
     * pass through a sequence, output is converted into angles, which are then converted to coordinates
+* assumes fixed bond length and angle
+* will come back to this paper

 <img src="images/Recurrent Geometric Networks.png" height="500" width="800">
-* assumes fixed bond length and angle